Google Cloud: Memorystore for Redis vs. Valkey - Which in-memory database should you choose now?

 Regionasia-northeast1asia-northeast1asia-northeast1

-In addition to the instance fees above, you may incur the following charges:
+In addition to the instance fees listed above, the following charges may apply:

 • Memorystore for Redis

-• Network charges (communication across zones and regions)
+• Network charges (for communication across zones and regions)

 • Memorystore for Redis Cluster / Valkey

-• AOF persistence fee (if you are using AOF persistence)
+• AOF persistence fee (if AOF persistence is enabled)

-• Network charges (communication across zones and regions)
+• Network charges (for communication across zones and regions)

 • Backup fee (if you use backup)